yodrew/darkroomretreat/manuscript/faq.md

 - _I could never do a darkroom retreat._

     At the moment, your doing a retreat is out of the question.
-You cannot do it if you don't want to, and you cannot want to if you don't know about it enough to believe in it.
-So forget about doing it.
+You cannot do it if you don't want to, you cannot want to if you don't believe in it; and you cannot believe in it if you don't know enough about it.
+So, for the time being, forget about doing it.
 The only thing that matters is, does it interest you enough to learn more about it?
-If so, then I happen to know a good book on the subject.
+If so, then I can recommend a good book on the subject.

 - _Isn't total darkness unnatural?
 Shouldn't we be exposed to stars and moon at night?_

     No. First, our natural habitat is tropical forest.
-Its dense canopy makes the forest floor is perfectly dark at night.
+Its dense canopy makes the forest floor perfectly dark at night.
 Even when sleeping in the open, the amount of light from stars and moon is surprisingly little compared to artificial light.

     Second, covering our eyes, seeking solitude, and taking cover when traumatized---shocked, exhausted, or emotionally overwhelmed---is a reflex.
 We have to be conditioned out of it by force.
 Taking extended shelter like a darkroom retreat merely supports this reflex when the trauma is great enough to require it.

     Shelter is an instinct that intensifies with trauma.
-Large uncovered windows came only very recently to popular architecture.
+Large uncovered windows came to popular architecture very recently.
 Traditional shelter, civilized and indigenous, is dark or easily darkenable.

-    Our obsession with building---the principle activity of civilization for 10,000 years---indicates a people in search of extreme sanctuary to self-heal from cataclysmic trauma.
+    Our obsession with building---the principle activity of civilization for 13,000 years---indicates a people in search of extreme sanctuary to self-heal from cataclysmic trauma.
 When we get especially frustrated, we even have wars to destroy buildings and build new ones.
 Nothing could be more natural to us in our damaged state than total darkness.

 - _Extended darkness could be good for some people, but there are many ways people can heal their pain.
 Nothing works for everyone._